 Florida has a private market where businesses can buy a worker’s compensation policy from any insurance carrier, broker, or insurance agency.
 These entities must be licensed to write the policy in the state.

 Another way to purchase the compensation worker insurance is to contract with the employee’s leasing company or professional employer organization (PEO).
-The company will be the worker’s legal employer, which will provide a workmen comp policy in exchange for a fee.
+The company will be the worker’s legal employer, which will provide a workman’s comp policy in exchange for a fee.

-Florida Workers Compensation Coverage Requirements
+Florida Workers’ Compensation Coverage Requirements

-Construction Industry.
-In this industry, one or more employees, including the business owner who are corporate officers or LLC members.
+- Construction Industry: In this industry, one or more employees, including the business owner who are corporate officers or LLC members.

-Non-Construction Industry.
-Four or more non-construction business employees, including the business owner(s), the corporate officers, or LLC members.
-Sole proprietors or partners are considered employees only if they want to be included in the business workers compensation coverage and file a form.
+- Non-Construction Industry: Four or more non-construction business employees, including the business owner(s), the corporate officers, or LLC members.
+Sole proprietors or partners are considered employees only if they want to be included in the business workers’ compensation coverage and file a form.

 Exemptions for Non-Construction Companies